noload/MovieStreamingPlatform/README.md

-this movie streaming platform for Indian Userss
+this movie streaming platform for Indian Users